Jonjump/harmonysite/README.md

 # Notes
 - The API is, at present, read only.
-- A nice way to make use of the API is using [Google's Colab](https://colab.research.google.com/?utm_source=scs-index).
-That way you don't have to install anything locally, and you can keep notebooks in a google drive.
 - you can [book the world-famous London Welsh Rugby Club Choir for your event](https://www.lwrcc.uk/dbpage.php?pg=bookings) or come along and [join us](https://www.lwrcc.uk/dbpage.php?pg=membership).